File Uploads

 Working with Uploaded Files

-Uploaded files are saved to temporary locations.
+Uploaded files are saved to the uploads directory.
 You can access them as file paths:

 from func_to_web import run